How to Prepare for the USMLE Step 1: A Complete Study Guide

 How Long is the USMLE Step 1 Exam?

 The USMLE Step 1 is a multiple-choice exam administered at Prometric centers.
-It is made up of 280 multiple-choice questions, divided into seven 60-minute blocks.
-The number of questions per block can differ, but will never exceed 40.
 Including breaks, the USMLE Step 1 exam takes 8 hours to complete and is administered in a single day.

 If you suffer from a physical or mental health condition, you can apply for additional break time by filling out a request form with a letter reporting the medical condition from a medical professional.
 This request should be made before or during the registration for the exam.